 Ammonia, nitrite, and nitrate levels are other key parameters to monitor.
 Ammonia and nitrite levels should always be zero in a well-cycled aquarium, as these compounds are toxic to crayfish.
 Nitrate levels should be kept low, ideally below 20 ppm.
 Regular water changes and a good filtration system are essential in maintaining these levels.

 Lastly, it’s important to note that Red Claw Crayfish are sensitive to chemicals and metals in the water.
-Therefore, if you’re using tap waterOpens in a new tab. in your aquarium, it’s crucial to treat it with a water conditioner to remove harmful substances like chlorine and heavy metals.
+Therefore, if you’re using tap water in your aquarium, it’s crucial to treat it with a water conditioner to remove harmful substances like chlorine and heavy metals.

 Maintaining the right water parameters is key to Red Claw Crayfish health.
 Regular testing and adjustments, when necessary, will ensure your crayfish has a stable and healthy environment in which to thrive.
 Remember, a happy crayfish is a healthy crayfish!